kemalozalp/kemalozalp.github.io/_publications/2024-06-01-selective-bche-inhibition.md

 date: 2024-06-01
 venue: 'Journal of Chemical Information and Modeling'
 paperurl:
-citation: 'Ozalp, M.K.
-(2024). &quot;Sequential Contrastive and Deep Learning Models to Identify Selective Butyrylcholinesterase Inhibitors.&quot; <i>Journal of Chemical Information and Modeling</i>.
+citation: 'Ozalp, M.K. et. al. (2024). &quot;Sequential Contrastive and Deep Learning Models to Identify Selective Butyrylcholinesterase Inhibitors.&quot; <i>Journal of Chemical Information and Modeling</i>.
 1(3).'
 ---

 Accepted to the _'Journal of Chemical Information and Modeling'_ with minor revisions.